Healthy Homemade Teriyaki Marinade

 How To Make Teriyaki Marinade

-This simple marinade comes together in three quick steps.
+This simple marinade comes together in two quick steps.

-Step 1: Add all ingredients to a medium mixing bowl and whisk until the sugar dissolves and everything is well combined.
+Step 1: Add all ingredients to a medium mixing bowl and whisk until the sugar and honey dissolve and everything is well combined.

 Step 2: Once smooth, your teriyaki marinade is ready to use right away or store in the fridge in an airtight container for up to one week.